Single-photon hologram of a zero-area pulse

-Single photons exhibit a plethora of highly nonclassical features manifesting their quantized and bosonic nature and demonstrating the meanders of quantum theory.
+Single photons (SPs) exhibit a plethora of highly nonclassical features manifesting their quantized and bosonic nature and demonstrating the meanders of quantum theory.
 One of classic examples is the Hong-Ou-Mandel (HOM) effect \citep{Hong1987}.
-When two identical photons enter two respective input ports of a balanced beamsplitter, the photons always leave together via a single output port, in consequence no coincidences between the ports can be observed.
+When two identical photons enter two respective input ports of a balanced beamsplitter (BS), the photons always leave together via a single output port.
+In consequence no coincidences between the ports can be observed.
 This unintuitive feature fundamentally stems from the destructive interference of two-photon amplitudes corresponding to two scenarios each with one of the photons reflected and one transmitted.
-Interestingly, observing reminiscent coincidences with a single-photon camera (i.e. spatial/angular resolved) allows one to probe and localize the wavefront differences of the two photons, which has been leveraged to precisely measure a single-photon wavefront in a method reminiscent of classical holography \citep{Chrapkiewicz2016}.
-Two-photon interferograms, measured with either spatial/angular or temporal/spectral resolution, are also at the core of super-resolution imaging \citep{Parniak2018}, quantum fingerprinting \citep{Jachura2017,jachura_visibility-based_2018,Lipka2020b} and photon-pair source characterization \citep{Thiel2020,Jin2015,Prakash2021,Montaut:18}.
-Spectrally-resolved HOM effect has been traditionally measured with a photon-time-of-flight dispersive fiber spectrometer \citep{Gerrits2015} and has been also demonstrated for three photons \citep{Orre2019}.
-Fundamentally, HOM interference extends beyond the photonic realm and has been shown for other bosonic (quasi)particles such as atoms \citep{Kaufman2014,Lopes2015}, phonons \citep{Toyoda2015} or spin-waves in an atomic memory \citep{Li2016,Parniak2019}.
+Interestingly, observing reminiscent coincidences with a single-photon camera (i.e. spatially/angularly resolved) allows one to probe and localize the wavefront differences of the two photons, which has been leveraged to precisely measure a single-photon wavefront in a method reminiscent of classical holography \citep{Chrapkiewicz2016}.
+Two-photon interferograms, measured with either spatial/angular or temporal/spectral resolution, are also at the core of super-resolution imaging \citep{Parniak2018}, quantum fingerprinting \citep{Jachura2017,jachura_visibility-based_2018,Lipka2020b} and photon-pair source characterization \citep{Thiel2020,Jin2015,Prakash2021,Montaut2018}.
+Spectrally-resolved HOM effect has been measured with a dispersive fiber spectrometer \citep{Gerrits2015,Orre2019}.
+HOM interference extends beyond the photonic realm and has been shown for other bosonic (quasi)particles such as atoms \citep{Kaufman2014,Lopes2015}, phonons \citep{Toyoda2015} or spin-waves \citep{Li2016,Parniak2019}.

+The non-classical features of SPs become intriguing when the spatial or temporal mode has a nontrivial structure with added qualitative features such as orbital angular momentum (OAM).
+In the spatial domain, mode structuring has lead to insights and applications such as remote object identification \citep{UribePatarroyo2013}, improved sensitivity \citep{Fickler2012}, and uncertainty relations for OAM \citep{Leach2010}.
+However, with mostly single mode optical architectures, the mode engineering in time-frequency (TF) degree-of-freedom (DoF) attracts most attention, enabling bandwidth matching \citep{Karpinski2017}, generating and manipulating high-dimensional entanglement on-chip \citep{Kues2017} and studies of global-versus-local two-photon interference (TPI) in quantum networks \citep{Nitsche2020}.